Gimp-Lab/Gimp/README.md

-## The official page for installing Acrobat Reader
+## The official page for installing Gimp

-**Acrobat Reader** is the free, trusted global standard for viewing, printing, signing, sharing and annotating PDFs.
-It's the only PDF viewer that can open and interact with all types of PDF content - including forms and multimedia.
-And now, it’s connected to Adobe Document Cloud services - so you can work with PDFs on any device, from anywhere.
+**Gimp** is a cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.

+Whether you are a graphic designer, photographer, illustrator, or scientist, GIMP provides you with sophisticated tools to get your job done.
+You can further enhance your productivity with GIMP thanks to many customization options and 3rd party plugins.

-## To download Acrobat Reader from GitHub, simply follow these steps:
+## To download Gimp from GitHub, simply follow these steps:

-**1.** Click the download button on the Acrobat Reader GitHub page.
+**1.** Click the download button on the Gimp GitHub page.

 **2.** After clicking the button, you’ll see the download start in the top-right corner of your browser.